Thanks in advance.

-A correction there.
-System is a final class, but not a static class.
-(Any top-level class cannot be static)
+System is a final class, but not static.

 out in the System class, is a static reference to a PrintStream object.
 So, when you say System.out, what you actually get is a reference to a PrintStream object (The PrintStream class contains methods like print(), println() etc.

 First, top-level class cannot be declared as static.

 Second, image that you could create an instance of System class.
 Still you have only one system on which your current code is running.
 So, every System object will represent the same system.
 What's the point?

 Is it clear now or I just didn't get yout problem?